The Empty Pockets: The Ten Cent Tour

 In 2015, The Empty Pockets released the album, The Ten Cent Tour.
 Radio One Chicago praised "their first full-length album recorded in a studio they built with their bare hands.
 The Ten Cent Tour is a leap forward for the already-accomplished band.
 Solomon’s smooth pop vocals possess a newfound throaty gusto, while Brett’s bring a sort of polished abandon to the proceedings.
 The rhythm section of Rosenthal and Bellon finds a groove from the first track and doesn’t let go.

 “You Know I Do” is a showcase for Brett as a vocal powerhouse, while “Find Or Fail” brings tight vocal harmonies and jaunty banjo into the mix.
 “Leaving Jackson” is a heartwrenching ballad with Brett's vocals taking on a world-weary croon backed by chiming, shimmering guitars and a driving backbeat.
 “I Hear Your Voice” features a haunting refrain and some nimble slide guitar from Solomon.
 Album closer “Travelin’ Song” asserts its worthiness of inclusion on the list of great road songs with a brash fearlessness in the vocals, a classic drum-and-bass groove and a brief-but-impressive bout of flatpicking midway through.

-But it's the group's eponymous song, the jaunty, confident “Empty Pockets” that's the true stand-out.
-Showcasing the group's understanding of songcraft rather than any individual member, the song is a reminder of the fun we can have when we have nothing else–and possibly a perfect summary of The Empty Pockets as a band.
+But it is the group's eponymous song, “Empty Pockets,” which focuses on the group as a whole rather than on any individual member.
+The song reflects the group's approach as a band.

-Beyond the obvious Buddy Holly influence, the new batch of songs bring to mind modern Americana tentpoles like Drive-By Truckers, soul studio legends like Raphael Saadiq, fellow Chicago greats like JC Brooks & the Uptown Sound, and 1990s pop-rockers such as Blues Traveler.
-Such a laundry list of obvious influences might make the group sound derivative on paper, but the resulting handcrafted rock ‘n roll is fresh yet familiar, exciting yet comfortable.
-In a word: timeless."
+Beyond the Buddy Holly influence, the new batch of songs bring to mind modern Americana tentpoles like Drive-By Truckers, soul studio artists like Raphael Saadiq, bands like JC Brooks & the Uptown Sound, and 1990s pop-rockers such as Blues Traveler.
+These influencers result in handcrafted rock ‘n roll.